ufal/npfl129/exam/questions.md

 - Write down the formula for whitening (sphering) the data matrix $\boldsymbol X$, and state what mean and covariance does the result have.
 [5]

-- Explain how to compute the first $M$ principal components using the SVD decomposition of the data matrix $\boldsymbol X$, and why it works.
+- Explain how to compute the PCA of dimension $M$ using the SVD decomposition of a data matrix $\boldsymbol X$, and why it works.
 [5]

-- Write down the algorithm for computing the first $M$ principal components of the data matrix $\boldsymbol X$ using the power iteration algorithm.
+- Given a data matrix $\boldsymbol X$, write down the algorithm for computing the PCA of dimension $M$ using the power iteration algorithm.
 [10]

 - Describe the K-means algorithm, including the `kmeans++` initialization.
 [10]